Burn After Reading: Plot

 Faced with a demotion due to a drinking problem, Osborne Cox angrily quits his job as a CIA analyst and decides to write a memoir.
-Upon telling his wife Katie, she secretly files for divorce and continues an existing affair with Harry Pfarrer, a married U.S. Marshal with paranoid tendencies.
-At the instruction of her lawyer, Katie delivers a copy of her husband's digital financial records and other personal files, unknowingly including a rough draft of Osborne's memoir.
-The lawyer's assistant copies the files onto a CD-R, which she accidentally leaves on the locker room floor of Hardbodies, a local gym.
-The disc falls into the hands of personal trainer Chad Feldheimer and his coworker Linda Litzke, who mistakenly believe it contains sensitive government information.
+When he tells his wife Katie, she secretly files for divorce and continues an ongoing affair with Harry Pfarrer, a married U.S. Marshal with paranoid tendencies.
+At the instruction of her lawyer, Katie delivers a digital copy of her husband's financial records and other personal files, unwittingly including a rough draft of Osborne's memoir.
+The lawyer's assistant copies the files onto a CD-R, which she accidentally leaves on the floor of the locker room at Hardbodies, a local gym.
+The disc falls into the hands of personal trainer Chad Feldheimer and his co-worker Linda Litzke, who mistakenly believe it contains sensitive government information.

-Chad and Linda devise a plan to return the disc to Osborne for a reward as Linda is eager to raise money for cosmetic surgery.
+Chad and Linda devise a plan to return the disc to Osborne for a reward, as Linda is eager to raise money for her cosmetic surgeries.
 However, their inept efforts to blackmail Osborne only enrage him.
 Upon their failure to secure money from Osborne, Chad and Linda try to sell the disc to the Russian embassy, meeting with a Russian government official.
-Information on the meeting later makes it back to the CIA via a mole in the Russian embassy.
-Osborne's erratic behavior prompts Katie to change the locks on their house and to invite Harry to move in.
-Harry is a serial philanderer who incidentally becomes romantically involved with Linda after meeting her on a dating site.
+Information about the meeting later makes it back to the CIA via a mole inside the Russian embassy.
+Osborne's increasingly erratic behavior prompts Katie to change the locks on their house and to invite Harry to move in.
+Meanwhile, Harry is a serial philanderer who incidentally becomes romantically involved with Linda after meeting her on a dating site.

 Having falsely promised the Russians more files, Linda persuades Chad to sneak into the Cox house to steal files from Osborne's computer.
-Chad is discovered by Harry, who reflexively kills Chad with his firearm.
+Harry walks in and upon being startled by Chad after finding him lurking in a closet reflexively shoot him in the head with his firearm.
 Harry searches the body for clues, but finds an empty wallet and missing suit tags, a precaution Chad took on Linda's advice.
 Harry surmises from his lack of identifying features that Chad is a government agent.
 At CIA headquarters, Osborne's former supervisor Palmer DeBakey Smith and his superior learn that information from Osborne has been given to the Russian embassy.
 They are perplexed because the information is of no particular importance and the perpetrators' motive is unknown.
-To avoid involvement from the FBI because of interservice rivalry, the superior orders that Chad's death be covered up.
+To avoid the involvement of the FBI because of interservice rivalry, the superior orders that Chad's death be covered up.